howerj/os/readme.md

 * Port the system to an FPGA
   - My Forth CPU system <https://github.com/howerj/forth-cpu> could be used as basis for some of the peripherals

+## Plan

+The first task, after making a suitable virtual machine, is to make a compiler, in C, for a Pascal like language that could be used to make a kernel running on the virtual machine.
+At this point some tooling for the host to format and populate a disk image, and extract disk image contents, would be useful.

+The initial Pascal like language would need to support; control structures, functions, variables, constants, stack and static allocation, some compiler intrinsics (like 'put', 'get', 'move', 'copy', 'trap'), an attribute grammar and a few attributes (such as 'locate this function at this address'), minimal inline assembly (maybe), basic operators, arrays and strings, integers (64-bit only), a byte type, a record type, an 'any' type, function pointers.

+The grammar should be forwards compatible with the grammar of the language I aim to implement on the target once the system is up and running.
+It may be worth implementing multiple return values and nested functions initially so that the system ABI and kernel API take advantage of them from the start and do not have to be rewritten.

+Once the language is written and a few test programs made to prove the compiler a Unix like kernel would need to be made along with the file system layer and host utilities.
+These utilities would be needed to get data in and out of the system, so would be another important step.
+I plan to make a simple throw away file system before moving to something better, perhaps like [littlefs][].

 ## To Do